isaacto/cronrepo/README.md

   * `CRONREPO_NAME` as defined above.
   * `CRONREPO_DATE`: the date that defines `CRONREPO_LOG`, in %Y-%m-%d format.

-If `cronrepo_run` itself have errors, it is written to the standard error stream.
-If the job runs from cron, it normally end up in the mailbox.
-Before installing the job, it is a good idea to test the job by running it from console.
+If `cronrepo_run` itself has an error, it is written to the standard error stream.
+If the job runs from cron, it normally ends up in the mailbox.
+Before installing the job, it is a good idea to test the job by running it from the console.
 As a reminder, the job ID can be defined with the `CRONREPO_JID` variable.

 The trampoline `cronrepo_run` is written so that it ignores the signals SIGINT, SIGQUIT, SIGTERM and SIGPIPE.
 This is to allow users